Fundamental British Values

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 At Charnwood, we encourage all children to be tolerant and respectful to those of different faiths and beliefs.
 This is done by providing the children with an understanding of the main festivals, the key dates in various religions and major political events, such as elections.
 We learn about the ethnic backgrounds of all pupils and families; we undertake a variety of events and lessons to celebrate and explore these, and other cultures in our country.

 At Charnwood, we value the voice of the child and promote democratic processes such as our school council whose members are voted for by the children.
 Ideas and events are planned and discussed with a chance for debate and putting forward points of view.

-Our Mission Statement at Charnwood Primary School of Inspire, Nurture, Achieve sets the core purpose of our learning.
+Social, moral, spiritual and cultural (smsc) development at charnwood.
+Our mission statement at charnwood primary school of inspire, nurture, achieve sets the core purpose of our learning.
 To ensure that children are meeting their true potential, and are able to access an outstanding curriculum we provide a curriculum that is rich in spiritual, moral, social and cultural developments.

 - Spiritual development relates to that aspect of inner life through which our children acquire insights into their personal existence that are of enduring worth.
 Spiritual is not synonymous with religious; all areas of the curriculum may contribute to pupils’ spiritual development.
 It is about the development of a sense of identity, self-worth, personal insight, meaning and purpose, developing recognition that pupils own insights, principles, beliefs, attitudes and that values influence them in their own lives.